dreapadoir/pands-project/README.md

 # pands-project

+## Requirements
+This code was written on MS Visual Code (version 1.64.0) using Python 3.9.7.
+Running code contained in this repository will require Python 3.9.7 or higher.

+The latest release of the Anaconda distribution will be sufficient (available [here](https://www.anaconda.com/products/individual)).

+The following libraries will be required:
+- pandas
+- pyplot
+- sklearn.datasets

 ## Approach
 My research on the iris dataset showed its main use is in machine learning.
 It is a famous dataset generated in the 1930s and used in countless papers, initially in for classification algorithms and more recently for machine learning.
 As such, it is available from a wide variety of sources.
 The most straightforward are Comma Separated Variable files but for this project I elected to import the dataset as a pandas dataframe.
 This will allow me to use a broad spectrum of data analysis tools available through pandas to analyse and report on the data.